dmurooka/dmurooka/README.md

 ### Software Engineer & Data Scientist
 *2022 - Present*
 - Architect and develop data mining projects
 - Design, implement, and manage digital products for business use.
-Started with a monolithic architecture and transitioned to a microservices-based design as the application grew.
+Started with a monolithic architecture and transitioned to a microservices-based design as the application grew

 ## Projects